Outdoor Play Space

 ~ Fred Rogers

-Our playground caters to children's gross motor development with trikes, monkey bars, a flip bar, a fireman's pole and a climbing tree.
+Our outdoor classroom caters to children's gross motor development with trikes, monkey bars, a flip bar, a fireman's pole and a climbing tree.
 Simply running, jumping, digging helps with a child's development too, which is why we value our outside time so much.

 Our outside play time is not limited to gross motor development, however.
 Fine motor activities like painting and beading may also be set up.
 A large part of social development also happens here where either groups or partnerships of friends are formed.
 Maybe even conflict will occur which is a very normal process of child development, without which we could not learn to resolve.